gggraca/MetaboAnnotatoR/README.md

 ## Description
 This R package is designed to perform metabolite annotation of features from LC-MS All-ion fragmentation (AIF) datasets, using ion fragment databases.
-It requires raw LC-MS AIF chromatograms acquired/transformed in centroid mode or processed data outputs obtained using [RAMClustR](https://github.com/cbroeckl/RAMClustR).
+It requires raw LC-MS AIF chromatograms acquired/transformed in centroid mode.

 <img src="MetaboAnnotatoR.jpeg" width="950">

-For more details on how the software works, further testing and performance please read the full publication in Analytical Chemistry journal: https://pubs.acs.org/doi/10.1021/acs.analchem.1c03032, and also try the vignettes below.
+For more details on how the software works, further testing and performance please read the full publication in Analytical Chemistry journal: https://pubs.acs.org/doi/10.1021/acs.analchem.1c03032, and also try the package vignettes.

 ## Installation instructions